 8.1.
 Release calendar

-Provisional data on Population Size and Composition are released at the end of April, definitive data at the end of August of each year.
+Provisional data on Vital Statistics are released at the beginning of April, definitive data at the end of June of each year.
+Provisional data on Population Size and Composition are released at the beginning of April, definitive data at the end of August of each year.
+Definitive data on Migration are released at the end of August of each year.

 Data and metadata are available on internet.
 Data are mostly made available through excel tables and interactive tables (PC-Axis), on the web pages of the FSO, in German and French, and partly in Italian and English.